RHagenson/2019-01-03-UNO/_episodes/10-quality-control.md

 > {: .solution}
 {: .challenge}

 To run the FastQC program, we need to load the fastqc module (`fastqc/0.10`).
 FastQC can accept multiple file names as input, so we can use the *.fastq wildcard to run FastQC on all of the FASTQ files in this directory.

 ~~~
-$ module load bioinformatics/fastqc
+$ module load fastqc
 $ fastqc *.fastq
 ~~~
 {: .bash}

 You will see an automatically updating output message telling you the progress of the analysis.
 It will start like this:

 ~~~
 Started analysis of SRR097977.fastq